 During a supernova explosion nuclear matter is compressed to high densities (tightly packed protons and neutrons).
-From reasonable theoretical extrapolations it is suspected that a strange meson condensate can form at these high nuclear densities.
-We are examining the dynamics leading to a possible formation of a meson condensate.
-Since nucleons consist of confined quarks, another question of importance at high nuclear densities is how and under what conditions these quark degrees of freedom affect nuclear observables.
+Since nucleons consist of confined quarks, a question of importance at high nuclear densities is how and under what conditions quark degrees of freedom affect nuclear observables.
+A further question we investigate is how neutrinos contribute to the supernova explosion.

 Antimatter interactions with matter is a violent process.
 The annihilation of matter and antimatter converts mass to energy and is closely connected to the quark and antiquark structure of the nucleon and antinucleon.
 Once laboratories in Germany (GSI) and Japan (JPARC) have intense anti-proton beams, we will consider a renewed investigation of the annihilation process making use of phenomenological quark models.